 The Medicaid program provides health coverage for 74 million low-income Americans, including many of the poorest and sickest people in our society.
 Among those served by Medicaid are pregnant women, infants, and children, parents and other adults, poor seniors, and people of all ages with physical, cognitive, and other disabilities.
 Given Medicaid’s major coverage role and the complex health care needs of the population it covers, data and evidence on access to care and health outcomes in Medicaid are of key interest.
 Such an assessment is also important to ensure that debate about the effectiveness of the Medicaid program is grounded in facts and analysis.
 This Data Note examines the research on access and health outcomes in Medicaid.

 About 70% of office-based physicians accept new Medicaid patients, compared to about 85% who accept new patients with private insurance or Medicare.
 The percentage of physicians accepting new Medicaid patients varies by state, ranging from 39% in New Jersey to 97% in Nebraska; the percentage accepting new privately insured patients ranges from 67% in the District of Columbia to 95% in Illinois.
 In 25 states, the percentage of physicians accepting new Medicaid patients is significantly higher than the national average, while in five states it is significantly lower (Figure 1).
-In 14 states, more than 85% of physicians accept new Medicaid patients, including 10 states where more than 90% do, and eight states where the percentage accepting new Medicaid patients is equal to or greater than the percentage accepting new privately insured patients.
+In 14 states, more than 85% of physicians accept new Medicaid patients, including 10 states where at least 90% do, and eight states where the percentage accepting new Medicaid patients is equal to or greater than the percentage accepting new privately insured patients.

 In general, specialists are more likely than primary care physicians, except for pediatricians, to accept new Medicaid patients.
 But psychiatrists, in particular, are less likely to participate in Medicaid (and in health insurance generally) than other physicians.
 Virtually all doctors who practice in community health centers, which are a key source of primary care in low-income communities, accept new Medicaid patients.
 Well over half of Medicaid beneficiaries are enrolled in contracted managed care plans, which are responsible for ensuring adequate provider networks and access to care for their Medicaid members.